MudroadWhite/Neo-Principia/README.md

 ## Why working on it
 - Principia Mathematica has a stable version
 - Principia Mathematica is not textbook math
+- Formalized PM is a good textbook for verifiers
+- Formalizing PM feels like climbing a mountain
 - Coq doesn't need a lot of version updates
-- Formalized PM is a good education material for verifiers
-- Formalizing PM feels like climbing a mountain

 ## Features
 Compatability.